isabella232/quickstart-snyk-serverless/README.md

 ### Get your Snyk Organization ID

 This Quick Start requires that you have a Snyk login or subscription.
+If you don't have a Snyk login, open the page for the [Snyk: Developer-First Security](https://aws.amazon.com/marketplace/pp/B085VGM85Q?qid=1587078167615&sr=0-1&ref_=srh_res_product_title) in AWS Marketplace, and choose **Continue to Subscribe.** Review the terms and conditions for software usage, and choose **Accept Terms**.
+A confirmation page loads, and an email confirmation is sent to the account owner.
+For detailed subscription instructions, see the [AWS Marketplace documentation](https://aws.amazon.com/marketplace/help/200799470).

 1. Sign in to your [Snyk account](https://snyk.io/).
 2. Select the **Settings** tab.
 Under **Organization ID**, choose **Copy**.
 Save this ID.
 You will use it in a later step.